Model#

 client.put_tensor("tensor_2", np.array([5, 6, 7, 8]))

-In the application, two tensors named tensor_1 and tensor_2 are sent to a launched Orchestrator
+In the application, two tensors named tensor_1 and tensor_2 are sent to a launched Orchestrator.

-The contents of the Orchestrator
+The contents of the Orchestrator after Model completion are:

 1) "tensor_1"